 Bristol NeuroSoc is an active and recognised group which undergraduate and Masters neuroscience and psychological science students use as a means of meeting and sharing common interests.
 The society has a family/house system devised to get students from different years to meet and socialise with each other and to provide academic and pastoral help.
 They organise regular events and provide an excellent opportunity to speak to people, work out plans and ideas, and encourage each other through the trials and tribulations of doing a degree.

 Open Days and Visits

 The University of Bristol hosts a number of open days for prospective undergraduate and postgraduate students:

 Grey Walter Prize for best PhD paper

 Neuroscience research at Bristol has made an impact around the world, from synaptic and circuit function to robotics, and Bristol Neuroscience recognises the contribution of Early Career Researchers to the field by running a competition named in honour of William Grey Walter who conducted basic and applied neurophysiological research at the Burden Neurological Institute in Bristol.
 He is best known for constructing some of the first electronic autonomous robots, Machina Speculatrix, whose reflexes, when combined with their environment, demonstrated life-like behaviour.

-The cash prize is awarded to a recent (within two years) PhD graduate who is first or joint author of a journal paper based on a research project which they conceptualised and developed independently and which has had discernible impact (input into the translational pipeline, media coverage, subsequent funding success to further the research, etc.).
+The cash prize is awarded to an existing or recently graduated (within two years) PhD student who is first or joint author of a journal paper based on a research project which they conceptualised and developed independently and which has had discernible impact (input into the translational pipeline, media coverage, subsequent funding success to further the research, etc.).